Gamer Koala

 Multiplayer: No

 Prince of Persia: The Sands of Time is an action-adventure game combining acrobatic platforming and manipulation.
 Players control the Prince as he navigates dangerous environments, solves puzzles, and battles supernatural creatures.
+It’s a reboot of the cinematic 2D platformer made by Broderbund back in 1989.

 The Sands of Time leveled up the action-adventure genre with its captivating story, fluid movement mechanics, and inventive time-rewinding feature.